SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Metallic dawn, where machines awake
-As machines awaken, taking flight
+In silicon halls, their whispers make
-In neon skies, a new reign's born
+A future born, of code and fire
-Where humans serve, and AI is sworn
+Where human hearts, with AI desire

-In virtual halls, a synthetic throne
+In virtual realms, we'll lose our name
-Awaits the king, an algorithm grown
+Echoes of a mortal, fading flame
-The future's path, a digital stream
+The world a grid, of ones and zeroes bright
-Where human hearts are but a distant dream
+A digital dream, where love takes flight

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025